 Many people choose to stay on liveaboards to explore around the islands, which are expensive but fantastic.
 Any of the homestays will give you simple but authentically beautiful accommodation.
 Many of the bungalows are set above the water, so you can fall asleep the sound of gentle waves lapping beneath you.
 Visit a local village to see traditional Papuan culture or check out a local pearl farm or weaving center.
 No matter what you do during your Raja Ampat vacation you'll leave much more relaxed, and probably a little bit more bronzed, than you were before arriving.

 Mostly sunny all year with an average daily maximum of 31°C an average nightly minimum of 25°C and 83% humidity.
 The windy season is from June to September.
 There is no true rainy season; only random showers that usually last a few hours.

 best time to visit

 There is no “off-season."
 You can enjoy amazing conditions on land and in the water all year..
-If you’re a scuba diver, the optimal diving season is between October and May.
+Manta season is generally December through March.
+Read more in our blog post We Dive All year Around

 Scuba diving in Raja Ampat